HuMam: Humanoid Motion Control via End-to-End Deep Reinforcement Learning with Mamba: Methodology

 We proposed an end-to-end reinforcement learning framework for humanoid locomotion that employs a Mamba encoder as a compact fusion backbone for policy learning.
 The overall pipeline is illustrated in Fig.~\ref{fig:overall_archi}.
 At each time step, the agent receives a rich set of observations, consisting of robot-centric states (joint positions, velocities, body orientation, and angular velocity) and external states (target footsteps, root heading, and clock signals).
 These heterogeneous features are projected into a latent embedding and processed by a single-layer Mamba encoder, which introduces lightweight state-space dynamics to enhance feature mixing while preserving computational efficiency.
 Unlike recurrent or attention-based designs, this formulation relies solely on the current state, avoiding temporal accumulation yet still capturing structured dependencies across input modalities.

-The encoded representation is mapped to policy and value heads that are jointly optimized with proximal policy optimization (PPO).
-A hierarchical control scheme is adopted, where the high-level policy outputs desired joint positions at 40Hz, while a low-gain proportional–derivative (PD) controller operating at 1000Hz converts them into executable joint torques.
+The encoded representation is mapped to policy and value heads that are jointly optimized with PPO.
+A hierarchical control scheme is adopted, where the high-level policy outputs desired joint positions at 40Hz, while a low-gain PD controller operating at 1000Hz converts them into executable joint torques.
 The policy naturally incorporates the PD tracking behavior into its predictions, effectively leveraging residual tracking errors as stabilizing interaction forces.

 Reward shaping further guides the emergence of robust gaits.
 Foot-level terms penalize excessive contact forces, encourage smooth swing velocities, and enforce accurate foot placement, while body-level terms promote upright orientation, sufficient body height, and upper-body stability.
 These objectives are weighted into a scalar reward that balances locomotion stability and efficiency.
 Together, this design enables the learned controller to synthesize natural and stable humanoid walking behaviors without relying on explicit temporal history.